kdshah6593/Stock-Tracker/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...

 # Stock Tracker

 ## Description
-Stock Tracker is a web application developed using Rails incorporating CRUD and MVC principles.
-The application can sign up and login users that can add workouts to their profile.
-Per individual workout, a user can add exercises.
-Users can view others exercises as well.
+Stock Tracker is a web application developed using Ruby on Rails incorporating CRUD and MVC principles.
+This web app is intended for users to keep track of their many stock portfolios in one place maintain watchlists, and view stock information.
+Currently, stocks listed are only from the S&P500.

+This app was developed using `ruby 2.6.1` and `Rails 6.1`

 <a href="https://iexcloud.io">Data provided by IEX Cloud</a>

+## Installation
+To use this app, clone this repo: `$ git clone https://github.com/kdshah6593/Stock-Tracker`

 ## Usage

-To use this app, clone this repo, 'cd' into the directory, run 'bundle install', run 'rake db:migrate' and then run 'shotgun'.
-Everything will already be set up.
+After cloning, access the directory `$ cd stock-tracker` (if nested under other directories be sure to include those in the path)

+Run `$ bundle install` to add dependencies

+Run `$ rails db:migrate` to seed the database with the basic stock information

+Start the server `$ rails s` and open your browser to `localhost:3000`

 NOTE: When you run 'shotgun' your terminal may say it is ignoring certain gems because "extensions are not built".
 It will tell you to try: 'gem pristine gem_name --version x.x.xx'.
 Exit shotgun with 'ctrl+C'.
 Then use that command for each gem it refers to you in the terminal to restore the gem.
 Then re-run 'shotgun' and everything should work.

 ## Contributing
+Stretch goals in progress are listed in the [Notes.md](https://github.com/kdshah6593/Stock-Tracker/blob/main/Notes.md)

 Bug reports and pull requests are welcome on GitHub at https://github.com/kdshah6593/Stock-Tracker.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/kdshah6593/Stock-Tracker/blob/main/CODE_OF_CONDUCT.md).

 ## License